 Gartner carves the market into destination players - which offer standalone products with file sync and share as the core capability - and extensions, which are EFSS features added to established products.
 There are more than 100 EFSS vendors in total, with 40 per cent selling EFSS as a destination offering, the analyst said.

 The value of pure EFSS destinations has been diminished by increased competition from big-name vendors such as Microsoft, Google or IBM who bundle EFSS products or features in their offering, Gartner said.

 As EFSS features continue to be added to products in many markets, commoditisation will progress, driving the shake-out of EFSS destination players, the analyst explained.

 Gartner said its EFSS Magic Quadrant would have to be redefined next year as the surviving destination vendors transform their EFSS products into broader suites.

-This trend will spawn two new markets in the form of ‘modern content, collaboration and workflows' - a category that will house the likes of Box, Dropbox and Intralinks - and ‘data infrastructure modernisation' - which will encompass the likes of Egynte, Syncplicity and Citrix, Gartner said.
+This trend will spawn two new markets in the form of ‘modern content, collaboration and workflows' - a category that will house the likes of Box, Dropbox and Intralinks - and ‘data infrastructure modernisation' - which will encompass the likes of Egynte, Syncplicity by Axway and Citrix, Gartner said.